 To see the businesses on the OMP Map, scroll to the bottom of this page.
 (If you’re on a desktop computer, double click on the map to zoom in; double right-click to zoom out.)

 OLD MISSION PENINSULA STORE.
 Visit Old Mission Gazette’s sister site, OMPstore.com, for OMP-inspired t-shirts, hats, sweatshirts, coffee mugs, photo prints, greeting cards, vinyl car stickers and lots more.
 Learn the backstories of the OMPS Panthers, M37, OMPeace, Far Out Farms, Peninsula Redeyes, OMP History and other collections.
-Your purchases help to support Old Mission Gazette and a family whose ancestors date back to the 1800s on the OMP.
+Your purchases help to support Old Mission Gazette and a small family business devoted to the Old Mission Peninsula.
 Email us for more info, and visit the OMP Store on Facebook, Instagram and Pinterest.

 TINKER STUDIO.
 13795 Seven Hills Rd., Suite D; (231) 223-4019; email; Facebook; Instagram; website.
 This creative destination features a rotating selection of local, regional and national artists, many of whom are OMP residents.
 Additionally, Tinker Studio offers a wide variety of art classes.
 They support independent artists, designers and makers, and stock unique art supplies, decorative papers, artisan-made gifts and cards.